 Through parks and a busy pedestrian zone.

-She hit a young child and a rushing commuter,
+Hitting a child and a rushing commuter,

 Tutting and glaring when people rebuked her.